arm297/Engineering-to-Save-the-World/Documents/GameControllerDescription.md

   * MainGame: This is the scene name of the ‘Main Game’ which displays and renders nodes
   * UI_Menu: This is the scene name for the user interface menu

-Functions:
+* Functions:

-Start()
+  * Start() </br>
-Description: Initializes the game, the NodelList and the Player, as well as loading the MainGame.
+  Initializes the game, the NodelList and the Player, as well as loading the MainGame.

-LoadScene(string scene_name)
+  * LoadScene(string scene_name) </br>
-Description: Calls the SceneManager to load the scene_name.
+  Calls the SceneManager to load the scene_name.
 Note: scene_name must match the string value on the Unity Build List.

-InitializeNodeList()
+  * InitializeNodeList() </br>
-Description: Generates the NodeList with randomly generated nodes, iterating through each node in Width and in Height, generating a NodeList with a dimension of Width * Height.
+  Generates the NodeList with randomly generated nodes, iterating through each node in Width and in Height, generating a NodeList with a dimension of Width * Height.

-NodeNeighborhoodCheck()
+  * NodeNeighborhoodCheck() </br>
-Description: Checks for purchased nodes, if purchased, then sets neighboring nodes to visible.
+  Checks for purchased nodes, if purchased, then sets neighboring nodes to visible.

-NodeNeighborhoodCheck(int idx)
+  * NodeNeighborhoodCheck(int idx) </br>
-Description: Sets neigbhoring nodes of NodeList[idx] to visible.
+  Sets neigbhoring nodes of NodeList[idx] to visible.

-NeighborFinder(int idx)
+  * NeighborFinder(int idx) </br>
-Description: Returns a list of indexes for nodes neigbhoring NodeList[idx]
+  Returns a list of indexes for nodes neigbhoring NodeList[idx]

-InitializePlayerProfile()
+  * InitializePlayerProfile() </br>
-Description: Initializes the Player Profile depending on start parameters
+  Initializes the Player Profile depending on start parameters